Jaewon45/loveletter/README.md

 ## Building and Running

-1. Build and test the project:
+1. Build and startthe project:

 2. Run the server:
 ```bash
 ./gradlew server:run
 ```

-3. Run the client (in a separate terminal):
+3. Run the client (in a separate terminal for each player):
 ```bash
 ./gradlew client:run
 ```